Key Specifications

 Comparable Alternatives

-The DeWalt DCD777C2 is the closest head-to-head competitor.
-It runs on the same 20V MAX / V20 battery platform and delivers similar 340 UWO of output.
-The DeWalt has a slightly better chuck feel and more ergonomic grip shape, but costs $20-30 more.
+The DeWalt DCD777C2 is the closest head-to-head drill kit competitor if you do not need hammer mode.
+It uses DeWalt's separate 20V MAX platform and delivers similar 340 UWO output.
+The DeWalt has a slightly better chuck feel and more ergonomic grip shape, but it lacks masonry mode.
 If you are already invested in DeWalt batteries, the brand consistency may justify the premium.
-For a standalone purchase, the Craftsman kit offers equal performance at lower cost.
+For a standalone purchase where occasional masonry matters, the Craftsman kit offers broader capability.

 Ridgid R86012B -- 18V Brushless Hammer Drill (~$100 bare)

-If you want to spend a similar amount but step up to hammer drill capability, the Ridgid R86012B is worth considering.
+If you want a higher-output hammer drill, the Ridgid R86012B is worth considering.
 It delivers 750 in-lbs and adds masonry drilling mode, and Ridgid's Lifetime Service Agreement is a compelling long-term value proposition.
 The tradeoff is that it does not include batteries in most retail configurations, so the total cost rises quickly.
-For pure drill/driver duty without masonry needs, the Craftsman kit is the better value.
+For occasional masonry and general homeowner drilling, the Craftsman kit is the lower-friction purchase.